halestudio/hale-core/README.md

 1. Manually run the Gradle task `spotlessApply` in the root project from the UI to format all files
 2. Automatically run `spotlessApply` before building (right click on Gradle task in UI, select respective option)
 3. Add the call to Gradle as external tool and assign a key binding (Settings -> Tools -> External tools; Settings -> Keymap)
-4. Add a file watcher (requires file watchers plugin) to run spotless for individual changed files (Note: individual runs take relatively long due to the Gradle configuration phase)
+4. Add a file watcher (requires file watchers plugin) to run spotless for individual changed files

 ## License